How To Introduce Nuts To Baby Safely

 How should nuts be introduced?

-As with all allergens, it’s best to introduce nuts at breakfast or lunchtime so you can monitor for any reactions throughout the day.
+As with all food allergens, the best time to introduce nuts is at breakfast or lunchtime so you can monitor for any reactions throughout the day.

-Here are some easy ways to introduce peanuts and tree nuts.
+Here are some safe ways to introduce peanuts and tree nuts.
 Start with a very small amount, around 1/4 teaspoon and gradually increase the quantity if your baby tolerates them.

-• Add some warm water to a teaspoon of nut butter (with no added sugar or salt) to make a warm puree, then offer your baby a small amount on a spoon (globs of nut butter can be a choking hazard)
+• Add some warm water to a teaspoon of peanut butter or tree nut butter (e.g. almond butter or cashew butter) to make a warm puree, then offer your baby a small amount on a spoon (globs of nut butter can be a choking hazard)

 • Add ground or finely grated nuts or nut butter to porridge, yoghurt or fruit or vegetable puree

-• Add ground or finely grated nuts or nut butter to pancakes or muffins (for babies who are managing finger foods)
+• Add ground or finely grated nuts or nut butter to pancakes or muffins (for baby-led weaning and babies who are managing finger foods)

-• Spread nut butter thinly on a finger of toast
+• Spread smooth peanut butter or nut butter thinly on a finger of toast (another option for baby-led weaning)

 NB: Never rub food on your baby’s skin as a way of testing for a food allergy.
 This will not help to identify a food allergy and can actually increase the risk of an allergy developing.